 Several companies and individuals operate tours in the park, or tourists can explore sites on their own.
 Admission costs $80 and must be paid for in U. S. dollars or Chilean Pesos in cash.
 Purchase tickets at the office in Hanga Roa.
 It seems you cannot buy park tickets from tours.

-My tour started at Anakena, the spot where Polynesian voyagers landed upon reaching Rapa Nui.
-While experts vary by several hundred years as to the date of the first landing, the location of the landing is undisputed.
+The tour started at Anakena, the spot where Polynesian colonizers landed upon reaching Rapa Nui.
+While experts vary the date of the first landing by several hundred years, the location of the landing is undisputed.
 Rapa Nui has only two sandy beaches, and the Rapa Nui are certain the landing was here.

 Estimates of the date of the landing range from 300 A.D. to 1200 A.D.
 The huge discrepancy in those estimates underscores how little is known about the history of the island and the civilization that was created here.